jeasonstudio/chrome-ai/README.md

 //  I am a large language model, trained by Google.
 ```

-Chrome built-in language models can also be used in the generateObject function:
+Chrome built-in language models can also be used in the `generateObject/streamObject` function:

 ```javascript
 import { generateObject } from 'ai';